News, events and information that we receive between our biannual newsletter

 I already have an appointment at The Royal Eye Unit.
 Will my appointment still go ahead?

-We would like to reassure patients that routine planned treatments, operations and outpatient eye services will not be affected by the refurbishment and will continue to take place within the Royal Eye Unit during this time.
+They would like to reassure patients that routine planned treatments, operations and outpatient eye services will not be affected by the refurbishment and will continue to take place within the Royal Eye Unit during this time.

 Thank you for your co-operation and apologies for any inconvenience.